allianceauth/allianceauth/docs/installation/auth/allianceauth.md

    Each time you come to do maintenance on your Alliance Auth installation, you should activate your virtual environment first.
 When finished, deactivate it with the 'deactivate' command.
 ```

+Ensure wheel is available with `pip install wheel` before continuing.

 ### Alliance Auth Project

 You can install the library using `pip install allianceauth`.
 This will install Alliance Auth and all its python dependencies.
 You should also install gunicorn with `pip install gunicorn` before proceeding.